-With the invention of the "modern" François Tourte (dates please) violin bow in the 18th century, an aesthetic as well as technical watershed for the violin bow was reached.
-Up until that time, violin bowing technique maintained the essence of its dance music origins in the messa di voce bow stroke- a short, sharp sonic hairpin articulating a rhythmic gesture.
-The accumulated knowledge of the dancing bow reached its zenith in works such as L'arte del Arco -The Art of Bowing by Giuseppe Tartini (1692-1770).
-Post-messa, composers (with the exception of the virtuoso class like Paganini) moved string music ever further away from the rhythmic impulse into a symphonic swirl of massed strings-leading to Mahler and eventually to Mantovani.
+maintained the essence of its dance-music origins in the messa di voce bow stroke-a short, sharp sonic hairpin articulating a rhythmic gesture.
+The accumulated knowledge of the dancing

+Fig. 1.
+Jon Rose playing Palimpolin with the K-Bow at Galapagos Club, New York, 2010. (© Jon Rose.
+Photo © Jill Steinberg.) bow reached its zenith in works such as L'arte del Arco (The Art of Bowing) by Giuseppe Tartini (1692-1770).
+Post-messa, composers (with the exception of the virtuoso class, e.g. Paganini) moved string music ever further away from the rhythmic impulse into a symphonic swirl of massed strings-leading to Mahler and eventually to Mantovani.
 Nothing wrong with either, but the rise of the symphony orchestra to unchallenged power sped the death of many improvising traditions in European music.
 The ones that survived, such as church organ music, did not use the violin bow.